Ospreys (Fish Hawks 魚鷹) in Action

 An osprey making a sharp turn over the lighthouse pond in Cape May Point State Park

-An osprey starting to dive down into the lighthouse pond in Cape May Point State Park in southern New Jersey
+An osprey starting to dive down into the lighthouse pond in Cape May Point State Park in southern

 An osprey diving down into the pond to catch fish in Cape May Point State Park